 The image below shows the Recording section of Preferences:

 There are many other settings that can be made in Preferences.
 Do take some time to explore and understand these.

-For example Sample Rate and Sample Format can be changed in the Quality section of Preferences.
+For example Sample Rate and Sample Format can be changed in the Audio Settings section of Preferences.